alyizzet/LSTM-ELK/README.md

 This is the Bachelors Thesis written by Ali Izzet Metin Under supervision of Assistant Professor Canan Karatekin. <br>

-**Any use of code in an academical environment should refer to its author in the form of citation.** <br>
+**Any use of this code in an academical environment should refer to its author in the form of citation.** <br>